 A basic explanation of VHF Marine Radio

-VHF (Very High Frequency) Radios allow communication between your boat and others, be that other boats, marinas, Coast Guard, Bridges, etc… These are the most common method of short-range communication in the marine industry and the preferred one too.
+VHF (Very High Frequency) Radios allow communication between your boat and others, whether that be other boats, marinas, Coast Guard, Bridges, etc… These are the most common method of short-range communication in the marine industry and the preferred ones too.

-They typically operate as a set, which are both transmitters and receivers (transceivers) combined that work on frequencies or ‘channels’.
+They typically operate as a set, which is both transmitters and receivers (transceivers) combined that work on frequencies or ‘channels’.